Eruwa: Geography

 Eruwa is located in south-western Nigeria in Oyo state.
 It is bounded in the north by Iseyin; in the east by Ibadan and in the south by Ogun state.
 The most remarkable geographical feature is the chain of hills.
 Prominent among these hills are Adoko, Akolu, Andoro, Apanpa, Eetaka, Ilewu, Obaseeku, Ofere, Ogodo, Ojoko, Okele, Oluweri and Wee-wee-onigba-poro.
 Eruwa is situated in the grass savannah with a number of streams flowing through it.
 These include: Baba Ode, Oluweri, Agboti, Ogboogbo, Ojuregbin Olusoji.

 Climate

 Eruwa has a tropical wet and dry climate, with a lengthy wet season and relatively constant temperatures throughout the course of the year.
 November to February forms the town's dry season, during which Eruwa experiences the typical West African harmattan.
-The mean total rainfall for Eruwa is 1,200mm.
+The mean total rainfall for Eruwa is 1,200 mm.
 There are two peaks for rainfall, June and September.
-The mean temperature ranges between 32.22°C in January to March and 21.11°C in June and August.
+The mean temperature ranges between 32.22 °C in January to March and 21.11 °C in June and August.